Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - 10 × per direction

-An immobile thoracic spine forces the cervical spine to compensate — which is why thoracic mobilization is an essential part of neck therapy.
+An immobile thoracic spine forces the cervical spine to compensate — which is why thoracic mobilization is an essential part of neck training.

 5. Suboccipital Release